Peak Daffodil Bloom In mid-April

-Find a marvelous daffodil display each spring at Red Butte Garden during the months of mid-March, April, and early-May.
-Along with the daffodils, you will find thousands of other blooming bulbs.
+Find a marvelous blooming bulb display each spring at Red Butte Garden during the months of April and early-May.
+Along with the peak daffodil bloom in mid-April, you will find thousands of other blooming bulbs during this time.
+Different bulb varieties peak at different times, so visit often this spring to discover what's blooming every day.

 Almost every fall, Red Butte Garden volunteers and staff plant additional bulbs throughout the Garden, and now we're up to a colorful array of over 560,000 blooming bulbs!
 Of those, over 250,000 are daffodils.
 Other bulbs include Allium, Anemone, Calochortus, Camassia, Chionodoxa, Cyclamen, Erythronium, Fritillaria, Galanthus, Hyacinth, Hyacinthoides, Ipheion, Iris, Leucojum, Muscari, Scilla, Triteleia, and more.

 Since 2013, Red Butte Garden has been recognized as an Official Display Garden by the American Daffodil Society.
 Our display includes 157 different cultivars from all 13 official divisions recognized by the Royal Horticultural Society of England.
 Our display also includes 14 recipients of the Wister and Panil Awards, which recognizes outstanding American hybridizers and daffodil selections.

-Pack a picnic, bring your kids to play in the Children’s Garden, take a walk through the Garden's paved paths, hike in the Natural Area, or just relax and take in the warm spring sunshine.
+Pack a picnic, take a walk along the Garden's paved paths, including the new Six Bridges Trail, hike in the Natural Area, or just relax and take in the warming spring sunshine.